abrisenomtz/ISQA3420/Data Flow Diagram Dictionary.md

     17) Project File/Info Response - A project model or relevant project information given to a corporate manager

+    18) Release Approval - An approval by a project manager to begin the process of moving the project to an external state

+    19) Mark Project Release - A final check over the project and the beginning of the transition to an external state

+    20) Keep Reciprocal License Obligations - An order to corporate developers to keep any obligations in regards to reciprocal licenses tied to any part of the project

+    21) Submit Modified Package Info - Corporate developers submit any relevant code to a publicly accessible medium, most likely a website

 Data Stores

     1) NIST CPE Information - An internal data store where CPE information is stored for comparison.
 Updated daily from the National Vulnerability Database

-    2) SPDX Database - A database that stores information about files within a project.
-This information is stored via a SHA1 hash
+    2) Internal Code Database - A database that stores information about files within a project.
+This information is stored via a
+    SHA1 hash

     3) Corporate Policy Database - Corporate guidelines for acceptable policy which can be set by a policy manager to be used to determine wether a project model is acceptable for use

+    4) Publicly Accessible Project Information - A medium, most likely a website, accessible by the general public where developers can upload modified package info in order to keep reciprocal license obligations